 Are there any decent, affordable new turntables?

-Those looking for high-performance machines for under $1000 will find very little of interest, new.
-High-performance turntabling can’t be done for $1K new, but spend a little more and things start to improve and it is certainly possible with secondhand equipment.
+Those looking for new high-performance machines for under $1,000 will find very little of interest.
+High-performance turntabling can’t be done for $1K new, spend a little more though and things start to improve.
+If you broaden your horizons to include pre-owned equipment, then $1,000 gets you something much more interesting.

-• The Pioneer PLX-1000, at around $1100 and weighing in at 15kg is one of the best value new options available.
+• The Pioneer PLX-1000, at around $1100 and 15kg is a good value new option.
 No, it’s not high-end, but it’s a little over a grand.
-That’s cheap.
+It’s cheap and cheerful, like some of the Audio Technica decks.

-• A new Technics SL-1210GR at around $2700 AUD is good value if you want a new deck.
-Just keep in mind that you will get a far better machine on the secondhand market for around $3K.
+• A new Technics SL-1210GR at around $3,000 AUD is good value if you want a new deck.
+Just keep in mind that you will get a far better machine on the secondhand market for the same money.

 • The MoFi UltraDeck is a much better turntable, though perhaps not what most consider affordable.

-• The Rega Planar 3 is a belt-drive classic and can be had for around $1500.
-This is a solid value, not a high-precision deck by any means but they do sound decent.
+• The Rega Planar 3 is a belt-drive classic for around $1,500.
+This is a solid value, not a high-precision deck by any means but they sound decent.
 Don’t go lower than a Planar 3 in Rega’s lineup though.

-• Cheap ProJect and Thorens gear is generally rubbish, the cheap Denon and AT machines are likewise not really worth buying in my opinion.
+• Cheap ProJect, Thorens, Denon and other $500 or less turntables are not worth buying in my opinion.

 TechnicsSL

-The Technics SL-1210GR ‘grand class’ turntable is far from grand class in the overall scheme of things and definitely not as good as the KD-650 below.
-But this is a decent 11kg deck that destroys many cheaper new offerings.
+The Technics SL-1210GR ‘grand class’ turntable is far from grand class in the overall scheme of things and not as good as the KD-650 below, but this decent 11kg deck destroys many cheaper new offerings.

 img 2350